Sino-Soviet Treaty of Friendship and Alliance: Background

 On April 29, 1945, the US ambassador to China, Patrick J. Hurley, conveyed full contents of the above clauses to Chiang Kai-Shek and Wang Shijie.
 Hurley emphasized that his report was "based on the oral statements of Roosevelt and on records of discussions between Roosevelt and Stalin, and is entirely accurate."
-On May 22, Wang Shijie transmitted the contents of these Yalta clauses by telegram to then Chinese Foreign Minister TV Soong, who was in the US attending the founding conference of the United Nations in New York.
+On May 22, Wang Shijie transmitted the contents of these Yalta clauses by telegram to then Chinese Foreign Minister T.V.
+Soong, who was in the US attending the founding conference of the United Nations in New York.
 On June 9 and 13, Soong met twice in Washington with US President Harry Truman to request an explanation from the United States on these clauses with the Soviets.
 President Truman, after receiving a report from his personal representative Harry Hopkins in Moscow, met on June 9 at the White House with TV Soong and Acting Secretary of State Joseph Grew for discussions.
-The report, by Harry Hopkins, conveyed his very recent obtaining of Stalin's oral statements to support the Nationalist Government, endorsing Chinese unification under Chiang, and further Soviet guarantees of China's territorial sovereignty in Manchuria.
+The report, by Harry Hopkins, conveyed his very recent obtaining of Stalin's oral statements to support the Nationalist government, endorsing Chinese unification under Chiang, and further Soviet guarantees of China's territorial sovereignty in Manchuria.
 Under the pretext of "maintaining world peace," pressure was then exerted on China, requiring that Soong travel to the Soviet Union no later than July 1, 1945, and that the Chinese government negotiate with the Soviets and sign a "Sino‑Soviet Treaty of Friendship and Alliance."
 Truman did not give a direct answer regarding the Yalta Agreement clauses concerning China; he underlined to Soong that his primary concern was "how to secure the immediate participation of the Soviet Union in the war effort against Japan, rather than peripheral issues."

-Then on June 12, 1945, the Soviet ambassador to China, Apollon Petrov, also visited the National Government Chairman Residence in Chungking and presented a document outlining "five prerequisite conditions" for the initiation of the Sino-Soviet phase of negotiations.
+On June 12, 1945, the Soviet ambassador to China, Apollon Petrov, also visited the Nationalist Government Chairman Residence in Chungking and presented a document outlining "five prerequisite conditions" for the initiation of the Sino-Soviet phase of negotiations.
 The document stated the following conditions: